Learn how to sew a simple A-Line Sheath dress with this free Girl’s A-line Dress Pattern and Tutorial!

 Do the same thing at the bottom, folding about 1/2 inch.
 Press, use spray starch and pin in place.

-If you end up making one of these, please let me know and share your finished dress in my flickr group or facebook page!
+If you end up making one of these, please come back and share your finished dress on my facebook page or tag me on instagram!